 - Natural hazards.
 The wet season in Ecuador is from December to May in coastal regions and from May to November in the Oriente (the region east of the Andes).
 Flooding and landslides are more common at this time but can happen at any time of year.
 Ecuador is also seismically active, so be aware of the risk of volcanoes, tsunamis and earthquakes.

 - Civil unrest.
 Avoid protests, strikes and demonstrations as they may turn violent with little warning.
 Demonstrations can sometimes block traffic, so check local news stations the day before your departing flight.

 - Travel hazards.
 Avoid unlicensed taxis and only use those with a clearly displayed registration sticker.
 Licensed taxis in Ecuador are equipped with panic buttons and video cameras.
-Roads in Ecuador are passable in developed areas, but may be poorly lit and maintained in rural areas.
+Roads in Ecuador are passable in developed areas, but may be poorly lit and unmaintained in rural areas.